Lheanarda/dashboard-template/README.md

 - If there any new endpoint you can put it inside folder Api
 - The redux only storing the data that need to be used extensively
+- You can add more alias for spesific path in `./config-overrides.js`